ColStaR/sparksandstripesforever/README.md

 # Introduction

-This data engineering project, named "Allay Airway Delays", was undertaken by a project team named, "Sparks and Stripes Forever".
+This data science and data engineering project, named "Allay Airway Delays", was undertaken by a project team named, "Sparks and Stripes Forever".
 This project was done over a 7 weeek period as the final project for W261, "Machine Learning At Scale" at UC Berkeley during the Summer 2022 term.
-The project was one of the few in the class to have received a perfect 100/100 score and direct acclaim from the professor.
+In order to accomplish the sophisticated machine learning and modelling tasks required on such a large data set, the team utilized a number of tools, including Apache Spark, DataBricks, Azure blob storage, ML Lib, and Pandas, while also implementing custom solutions such as Blocking Time Series Cross Validation.
+The project was one of the few in the class to have received a perfect 100/100 score and direct acclaim from the instructor, Professor De Sola.

 # Project Team Members:
 - Nashat Cabral